 Any individual above the age of 18 years can open a savings account.
 In general, the following individuals are eligible to open a regular savings account in India:

 The following documents are required to open a savings account.

 Most banks will ask for self-attested copies and originals for verification.
 The list of documents that are commonly valid for ID or address proof include:

-There are numerous banks in India that you can choose from.
+There are numerous banks in India that you can choose from for opening a savings account.
 Each has its own features that may or may not suit your requirements, so there is no single bank that can be said to offer the best savings account.
 You need to choose what suits your needs the best – and remember that what works best for you might not necessarily be the best option for someone else.

 You could look at three main factors when deciding which savings bank account is best for you: